Part 1 - Exhibit Highlights

 Roy L. Carlson traces the Salish pebble tool tradition to the area "around Kamchatka and the Sea of Okhotsk" in Wayne Suttles's Handbook of North American Indians, Volume 7, Northwest Coast, and Temixwten artifact 45-WH-5-1483 further pinpoints the mouth of the Okhota River near the modern town of Okhotsk, Russia, as the probable starting point of the Salishan People's great journey to Temixwten.

-The ancestors of the Salish were "not Chinese," according to Nooksack Salish linguist George Adams's grandmother, Lucille Solomon, and they did not have the "Asian eye," but they were Asian, and they carried a great deal of what was rapidly becoming "Chinese" culture and technology with them to Temixwten, which is to say they carried the most advanced culture and technology in the world.
+The ancestors of the Salish were "not Chinese," according to Nooksack Salish linguist George Adams's grandmother, Lucille Solomon, and they did not have the "Asian eye," but they were Asian, and they carried a great deal of what was rapidly becoming "Chinese" culture and technology with them to Temixwten, which is to say they brought the most advanced culture and technology in the world.

 Culturally, the ancestors of the Salish carried first and foremost the Chinese dragon -- which became the Salish dragon or Ch'inekw' -- along with a reverence for their ancestors, a deep love of jade, the practice of living in long houses and pit houses, various habits of dress including conical rain hats, and a riverine, salmon-based economy.